 There are many types of planned giving.
-Find information about the options below, and contact Diane Brondyke, Development Director, at email@example.com to talk about your ideas.
+Find information about the options below, and contact Diane Brondyke, Director of Development, at firstname.lastname@example.org or 563-382-9681 to talk about your ideas.

 Types of Planned Gifts